pyeventsourcing/eventsourcing/docs/topics/application.rst

 The order of precedence
 is: constructor argument, operating system, class attribute.
-This means a constructor argument setting will override both a operating system, and a class attribute setting.
+This means a constructor argument setting will override both an operating system and a class attribute setting.
 And an operating system setting will override a class attribute setting.

 .. code-block:: python